Parenclitic network analysis of methylation data for cancer identification: Methods

 \subsection{Construction of networks}

-We employ the parenclictic network approach \cite{Zanin_2011,Zanin_2014} to construct and analyze graphs from gene methylation data.
-The resulting network is a complete weighted graph: each vertex corresponds to a specific gene, and edge weights are proportional to the variation of methylation levels in the gene pair in cancer-negative and positive phenotypes.
-The procedure is aimed at unveiling hidden relations between methylation levels of gene pairs and inferring global dependences.
+We utilize the parenclictic network approach \cite{Zanin_2011,Zanin_2014} in order to construct and analyze graphs from gene methylation data.
+The resulting network is a complete weighted graph: each vertex corresponds to a specific gene, and edge weight is proportional to the variation of methylation levels in specific gene pair in cancer-positive and negative phenotypes.
+The procedure is aimed at unveiling hidden relations between methylation levels of gene pairs and discovery of global dependencies.

-The procedure, originally applied to different biomedical data \cite{Zanin_2011,Zanin_2014}, would include the following steps: \begin{enumerate} \item Select a control group from healthy tissue samples. \item Adjust methylation levels for each pair of genes, $m_i$ and $m_j$, to a linear regression based on the control group subjects:
+The procedure originally applied to different biomedical data \cite{Zanin_2011,Zanin_2014} includes the following steps: \begin{enumerate} \item Select a control group from healthy tissue samples. \item Adjust methylation levels for each pair of genes, $m_i$ and $m_j$, to a linear regression based on the control group subjects:

 where $\alpha_{i,j}$ and $\beta_{i,j}$ are regression coefficients. \item Build complete weighted graph for each cancer-positive and negative sample, excluding the control group, such that each vertex corresponds to a particular gene, and edges are weighted according to